ApryseSDK/pdftron-react-native/README.md

 ##### onBookmarkChanged
 function, optional

-This function is called if a change has been made to bookmarks.
+This function is called if a change has been made to user bookmarks.

 Parameters: